Coenogonium: Research

 Species of Coenogonium have frequently used in morphological/anatomical and ecophysiological studies.
 Examples include thallus growth, apothecial development, ultrastructure, photobiont and resynthesis in culture, and photosynthesis.
 The filamentous thalli of Coenogonium serve as a home for diatoms and other microorganisms.
 Johannes Müller Argoviensis even used his erroneous interpretation of the thallus organization of filamentous Coenogonium to oppose Simon Schwendener's theory of the symbiotic nature of lichens.

 Species

-The genus is quite well known in continental areas that border the Caribbean, such as Florida and Costa Rica.
+The genus is well known in continental areas that border the Caribbean, such as Florida and Costa Rica.
 About half of the world's biodiversity of this genus occurs in Brazil.